Interdisciplinary Major or Minor

 Assistant Professors – Dallas Blaney, David Helpap, Rachel Russell, Aaron Weinschenk, Elizabeth Wheat

-The Public Administration major is a broad-based, interdisciplinary, social science major.
-It is designed to prepare students for challenging careers in public and nonprofit organizations, as well as for further study in graduate programs.
+As a broad-based, interdisciplinary, social science major, Public Administration is designed to prepare students for challenging careers in public and nonprofit organizations, as well as for further study in graduate programs.
 Students develop proficiency in organizational management and leadership, public policy analysis, program evaluation, policy development and implementation, budgeting, and governmental processes.

 Graduates hold positions as professional administrators, policy analysts, budget specialists, program managers, personnel counselors, governmental affairs directors for businesses, and human resource specialists.
 Many pursue graduate studies in public administration, law, political science, social services, public policy, and public affairs.

-Because of the wide range of course offerings in Public Administration, students may sharpen their managerial skills so that they may pursue careers in management within public or non-profit organizations.
-Students may also choose to focus on understanding substantive policy (such as environmental policy) and public policy design.
+Because of the wide range of course offerings in Public Administration, some students choose to sharpen their managerial skills so they can pursue careers in management within public or non-profit organizations.
+Other students choose to focus on understanding substantive policy issues (e.g., education, environmental policy, public finance, social justice) and public policy design.

 All Public Administration majors engage in both theoretical and applied studies.
 Many courses include theory as well as problem-focused, applied learning.
-Students are encouraged to gain these experiences through independent study, community research projects, and the internship program administered by the department.
-Public Administration majors in the past have completed internships in city, county and state executive offices, as well as in non-profit agencies.
+Students are encouraged to gain these experiences through independent study, community research projects, and an internship program administered by the department.
+Public Administration majors have completed internships in city, county and state executive offices, as well as non-profit agencies.

 The major in Public Administration consists of three sets of requirements: required supporting courses, upper-level core courses, and elective credits within the major.
-Majors can choose from three emphases: public management and policy, nonprofit management, and emergency management.
-Students who want to focus their study specifically on the nonprofit sector may want to consider the nonprofit management emphasis, which requires a more specific set of courses.
-A Nonprofit Management certificate is also available.
-Public Administration along with Outreach and Adult Access also offer a number of courses in emergency management that meet the elective requirements of the major.
+Majors are encouraged to emphasize public management and policy, nonprofit management, or emergency management.
+Students who want to focus their study specifically on the nonprofit sector should consider earning the free-standing Nonprofit Management Certificate.
+A number of courses in emergency management meet the elective requirements of the major and are offered in cooperation with campus Outreach and Adult Access programs; a certificate is available in this area as well.
 Students are encouraged to seek assistance from a faculty adviser in creating their academic plan.

 Considering a Double Major or a Major and a Minor?